Synthetixio/synthetix-docs/content/contracts/AddressResolver.md

 ## Description

 This contract is a type of Service Locator pattern that allows for easier interaction between multiple contracts.
-Instead of contract A needing references to contracts B and C (and updating ever release), contract A can refer to an AddressResolver and query for B and C at transaction time.
+Instead of contract A needing references to contracts B and C (and updating ever release), contract A can refer to an `AddressResolver` and query for B and C at transaction time.
 Then, during a release, the AddressResolver is updated with the latest B and C contarct.
 Thus this ensures that contract A always has the latest B and C contracts.

 **Source:** [contracts/AddressResolver.sol](https://github.com/Synthetixio/synthetix/tree/develop/contracts/AddressResolver.sol)

 ## Architecture

+---
 ### Inheritance Graph

 ```mermaid